 What is a secondary immunodeficiency?

 Your immune system keeps you healthy by fighting off germs.
-But sometimes, due to external factors (those not caused by genetics) people develop what’s known as a secondary immunodeficiency.
+But sometimes, due to external factors (those not caused by genetics) people develop what’s known as a secondary immunodeficiency (SID).
 Just like with a primary immunodeficiency, the outcome can be life marked by seemingly never-ending infections and colds that just don’t go away.
 As a result, patients may face repeated rounds of antibiotics and hospitalization for treatment.
-Secondary immunodeficiencies are much more common than primary (genetic) immunodeficiencies.
+SID is much more common than primary (genetic) immunodeficiencies.

 Availability of treatments may vary from country to country.
 Please be sure to visit your local CSLBehring.com site for further information.